rossmassey/python-leetcode/docs/source/index.rst

 Scripts
 =======

-This section has documentation for the scripts in this repository.
+Documentation for the scripts in this repository.

 .. toctree::
    :maxdepth: 2